adaj/adaj.github.io/_pages/about.md

   - /about.html
 ---

-Adelson started his PhD in the Department of Instructional Technology of the University of Twente (the Netherlands) in 2020, supervised by Ton de Jong, Susan McKenney, and Pantelis Papadopoulos.
+I am a PhD student at the University of Twente's Department of Instructional Technology, where I am supervised by Ton de Jong, Susan McKenney, and Pantelis Papadopoulos.

-In my PhD, I investigates how conversational agents can support dyads of students talking productively in online science labs.
-This involves several design challenges, because off-the-shelf chatbots solutions are not designed to handle group communication.
-My PhD is not centered in a technical contribution solely, but primarily, I am eager to help teachers and students improve their learning experience through productive peer communication.
+I am currently studying how conversational agents can help dyads of students talk productively in online science labs.
+Because off-the-shelf chatbot solutions are not designed to handle group communication, this presents several design challenges.
+Rather than just making a technical contribution, my primary motivation is to provide evidence on the role that conversational agents can play in fostering more effective student dialogue.

-My bachelor was in Computer Engineering, and M.Sc. in Systems & Computing, both at the Federal University of Rio Grande do Norte (Brazil).
-During my bachelor and masters, I assisted the SmartMetropolis group and published my first conference papers.
-To support my project on predictive policing, I had the great opportunity to receive two research prizes from Google LARA (Latin America Research Awards, 2018 and 2019).
-I also worked as a data engineer in the Public Ministry of Rio Grande do Norte, managing a data lake infrastructure, supervising interns, and developing dashboards to help prosecutors analyze public budget-related issues.
+My bachelor's degree was in computer engineering, and my master's degree was in systems and computing, both from the Federal University of Rio Grande do Norte (Brazil).
+While I was there, the SmartMetropolis group gave me my first taste of research publication.
+I was fortunate enough to win two Google LARA (Latin America Research Awards) research prizes in 2018 and 2019 to put toward my predictive policing project.
+In addition, I worked as a data engineer in the Public Ministry of Rio Grande do Norte, where I led interns, managed a data lake infrastructure, and built dashboards to help prosecutors analyze public budget-related issues.

-My current research interests are conversational agents, computer-supported collaborative learning, language models, and ethics in AI.
+My current research interests include conversational agents, computer-supported collaborative learning, language models, and AI ethics.